andewkuehne/bitaxe-temp-monitor/README.md

 ## Overview

-The Bitaxe Temperature Monitor and Auto-Tuner script continuously polls the Bitaxe's `/api/system/info` endpoint to read current temperature, hash rate, and voltage.
+The Bitaxe Gamma auto-tuningr and Auto-Tuner script continuously polls the Bitaxe's `/api/system/info` endpoint to read current temperature, hash rate, and voltage.
 Based on a configurable target temperature (default is 60°C) and a defined temperature margin, the script automatically adjusts:

 - **Frequency**: Decreases frequency if the temperature exceeds the target or increases if the temperature is well below the target.
 - **Voltage**: If frequency adjustments alone are insufficient or if the settings are at their limits, voltage is also adjusted within safe operating ranges.